 Entry Restrictions in Norway

 Passengers must have a negative COVID-19 test taken at most 24 hours before departure from the first embarkation point.
-Tests accepted are: PCR, rapid antigen and RT-PCR.
-The test result must be in Danish, English, French, German, Norwegian or Swedish.
+Tests accepted are PCR, rapid antigen, and RT-PCR.
+The test result must be in Danish, English, French, German, Norwegian, or Swedish.

-Updated on July 11th, 2021
+Updated on November 26th, 2021

 Norway - Norway Trip Specific Restrictions

 The government urges people to stay home and avoid to travel unless you really have to.